 Dr. Nathan T. Elkins is Assistant Professor of Art History and a specialist in Greek and Roman Art and Archaeology.
-Before arriving at Baylor, he held teaching and research posts at the Goethe Universität Frankfurt, Germany and at the Yale University Art Gallery.
-He holds an undergraduate degree in Archaeology and Classical Studies, a master’s degree in the City of Rome, and a doctorate in Greek and Roman Art and Archaeology.
+Before taking up the position at Baylor, he held teaching and research posts at the Goethe Universität Frankfurt, Germany and at the Yale University Art Gallery.
+He holds a B.A., magna cum laude, in Archaeology and Classical Studies from the University of Evansville; an M.A., with distinction, in the City of Rome from the University of Reading, England; and a Ph.D. in Greek and Roman Art and Archaeology from the University of Missouri.
 He is a Fellow of the American Numismatic Society (New York) and a Fellow of the Royal Numismatic Society (London).